mlatysheva/marias-art-atelier/README.md

 - Authenticating and logging the user based on cookies
 - Providing the list of paintings available for sale
 - Adding a new painting using validation provided by the `zod` library
+- Using Open AI to automatically generate a description for the painting based on tags the user has provided
 - Buying a selected painting using the `Stripe` interface
 - Using websockets with `socket.io` to update the list of paintings in real time after a successful purchase